HotCakeX/Harden-Windows-Security/README.md

   - Virtual Machine Platform; required for Android subsystem or WSA (Windows subsystem for Android). if it's disabled, it will be automatically enabled either way when you try to install WSA from Store app

 ## Windows Networking
-These are configurations that are typically recommended in high-risk environments but also can be applied for home users. such as:
+These are configurations that are typically 🔺recommended in high-risk environments🔻 but also can be applied for home users. such as:
 - [Disabling NetBIOS over TCP/IP](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-netbt-interfaces-interface-netbiosoptions) on all network interfaces
 - Disabling the LLMNR protocol